HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 </figure>

-One can also use the `allow` attribute in `&lt;iframe>` elements to enable or disable features allowed to be used in the embedded frame.
-28.39% of 10.8 million frames in mobile contained the `allow` attribute to enabled permission or feature policies.
+One can also use the `allow` attribute in `<iframe>` elements to enable or disable features allowed to be used in the embedded frame.
+28.39% of 10.8 million frames in mobile contained the `allow` attribute to enable permission or feature policies.

 As in previous years, the most used directives in Feature Policy on iframes are still related to controls for embedded videos and media.
 The most used directive continues to be `encrypted-media` which is used to control access to the Encrypted Media Extensions API.

 ### Iframe sandbox

 An untrusted third-party in an iframe can try to launch a number of attacks on the page.
-For instance, it could navigate the top page to a phishing page, launch pop-ups with fake anti-virus advertisements, and other cross-frame scripting attacks.
+For instance, it could navigate the top page to a phishing page, launch popups with fake anti-virus advertisements and other cross-frame scripting attacks.

-The `sandbox` attribute on iframes applies restrictions to the content, and therefore also the opportunities for launching attacks, of the embedded web page.
+The `sandbox` attribute on iframes applies restrictions to the content, and therefore also the opportunities for launching attacks of the embedded web page.
 The value of the attribute can either be empty to apply all restrictions (the embedded page cannot execute any JavaScript code, no forms can be submitted and no popups can be created, to name a few restrictions), or space-separated tokens to lift particular restrictions.
 As embedding third-party content such as advertisements or videos is common practice on the web, it is not surprising that many of these are restricted via the `sandbox` attribute: 32.57% of the iframes on desktop pages have a `sandbox` attribute while on mobile pages this is 32.6%.

 {{ figure_markup(
   image="security-prevalence-of-sandbox-directives-on-frames.png",